 How Often Do You Shower?

 Numerous dermatologists all over the world suggest that showering every day isn’t a good habit to have.
 However, amid the current context as well as the Philippines’ humid weather, we can’t blame you if you hit the shower once or even twice a day.
-Based on another Harvard Health research, washing and scrubbing in hot water daily can cause dry, irritated, itchy, or scaly skin, which could lead to cracked skin, which could lead to infection.
+Based on another Harvard Health research, washing and scrubbing in hot water daily can cause dry, , itchy, or , which could lead to cracked skin, which could lead to infection.
 The Dermatology department of the University of Pittsburgh Medical Center (UPMC) also warns against peeling that’s akin to sunburn.

 If you just can’t skip your daily bathing ritual, then make sure not to skip wearing lotion either.
 After towel-patting your skin dry, apply Vaseline Intensive Care Deep Restore Body Lotion.
 Pure oat extract and micro-droplets of its patented Vaseline Jelly help repair damaged skin deep within, leaving you with visibly healthier and moisturized skin.